diolkaee/DiscoverForever/README.md

      * user-library-read
      * playlist-modify-private
      * playlist-modify-public
-3. Create a playlist to store your weekly tracks in on spotify
+3. Create a playlist to store your weekly tracks on spotify
 4. Fill config.ini with user detail
   * To extract your discover_weekly and discover_forever URIs from Spotify, under *share* click *copy spotify URI* and strip everything until the second colon.
   * **Example:**